 “Check in with your local friends to see if they know of any young people who are home from college for the summer,” Howell says.
 “They’re eager to make money and are around!”

 3. Create a clear job description

-Whether you’re posting an ad to find a potential nanny or babysitter or you’re just sharing information with candidates, creating an extremely clear and detailed job description will save you and any potential nannies precious time in the hiring process.
+Whether you’re posting an ad to find a potential nanny or babysitter or you’re just sharing information with candidates, creating an extremely clear and detailed job description will save you and any potential nannies or sitters precious time in the hiring process.

 Catherine Pearlman, licensed clinical social worker and founder of The Family Coach, recommends starting with a list of must-haves and preferred traits in the sitter and then sticking with it.

 “It’s easy to get carried away in an interview or get swayed by a great personality,” Pearlman says.
 “That’s OK in some cases, but often parents lose out on some of what they were really looking for.”